Court Upholds Restrictions On Houses Of Worship In COVID-19 Hot Spots

-NEW YORK (CBSNewYork) — Lawsuits filed by the Diocese of Brooklyn and an Orthodox Jewish umbrella organization to block limited attendance at houses of worship in COVID-19 hot spots have been denied.
+NEW YORK (CBSNewYork/AP) — Lawsuits filed by the Diocese of Brooklyn and an Orthodox Jewish umbrella organization to block limited attendance at houses of worship in COVID-19 hot spots have been denied.

-The rulings mean Gov. Andrew Cuomo’s order to limit capacity to 10 people within red zones, where the infection rate is above 3%, can be enforced.
+The rulings mean Gov. Andrew Cuomo’s order to limit capacity to 25% or no more than 10 people within red zones, where the infection rate is above 3%, can be enforced.

 A federal judge announced the ruling against the Diocese of Brooklyn late Friday, CBS2’s Jenna DeAngelis reported.
 The Orthodox Jewish organization’s lawsuit was struck down by a federal judge Friday afternoon.